 4. Marketing and Client Acquisition Strategy

 The most effective channels for a launching agency are SEO (which drives 30.7% of travel agency web traffic according to Ruler Analytics), B2B partnerships with other travel professionals, and networking (trade shows, professional associations).
-Plan a realistic marketing budget: expect 5-10% of your projected revenue in year one.
+Plan a realistic marketing budget: expect 5-10% of your projected revenue in year one, and up to 15-20% if you are launching an online travel agency.

 5. Operations Plan and Tools